blockworks-foundation/mango-v4/README.md

 #### Large Cpi Contexts (e.g. Serum) will eventually overflow the stack
+Calls from one program to another program (i.e. CPI) requires a context data object to be prepared and passed as parameter.
+This context object is very large for Serum and will eventually overflow the stack.
 No real solution yet!

 *Workaround*: Try to make method bodies smaller by extracting code into separate methods.